- Categories: rewilding

 We have already identified some promising areas, where juniper and high-altitude aspens, birch and rowans are thriving in the absence of herbivores.
 The major discovery so far, however, has been the discovery of a significant population of downy willow on a steep north-facing crag above Lochan Pollaig in Glen Alladale.
 Due to the challenges of this particular site, we have been unable to survey the site properly, and therefore do not know how many plants there are, and what other species may be present.

-We are planning to return next year, with an experienced climbing team, to access and survey the site safely.
+We are planning to return in the future, with an experienced climbing team, to access and survey the site safely.